philipmoss2002/life-app/FILE_THUMBNAILS.md

 ### Performance Considerations
 - Images are loaded on-demand as the list is displayed
+- PDFs are rendered asynchronously with loading indicators
 - Flutter's image caching handles memory management
 - Error handling prevents crashes from missing/corrupted files
 - Thumbnails are small (50x50) to minimize memory usage
+- PDF rendering uses higher resolution for quality but displays at small size

 ## User Experience Benefits